Understanding the Agreement of Purchase and Sale

 Key Components of the Agreement of Purchase and Sale

 Any items you want to be included in the home purchase, such as appliances or personal property, should be explicitly stated in the APS.
 A written agreement can help avoid complications down the road.
 If you intend to hold back a certain amount of money to confirm the property's condition after move-in, you must negotiate and include a holdback provision in the APS.
 For valuable items, consider recording model numbers and taking photographs in case of damage or replacement after the transaction.

 The APS will list the names of the parties involved and provide a detailed description of the property.
 This description should include the legal description, municipal address, and the lot and plan number.
 Your realtor and lawyer must ensure the property description is specific and accurate.

 The APS should also document the purchase price and the amount of deposit you will be providing.
 It's essential to have a clear understanding of the financial terms of the transaction.

-Lastly, your offer should explain any conditions and terms that will apply to the transaction as a schedule to offer.
-In addition to the conditions set out in the Standard Form Agreement we provided (above), see here for a list of other Agreement of Purchase and Sale Conditions.
+The APS should outline any applicable conditions and terms as a schedule to the offer.
+In addition to the conditions specified in the Standard Form Agreement, you may also refer to a list of other Agreement of Purchase and Sale Conditions for further guidance.